 Fort Payne, AL Highlights:

-- For Families: Play at the City Park and see the historic Hosiery Museum – Discover Fort Payne’s textile legacy and enjoy green space in the heart of town.
+- For Families: Play at the City Park and see the historic Hosiery Museum – When I brought the kids, we spent the morning enjoying green space downtown and learning how Fort Payne became the “Sock Capital of the World.”
+You’ll find it both fun and educational.

 Best Time to Visit Fort Payne, AL